-The road cycling world is obsessed with aerodynamics these days, but many people still love the feel and handling of lightweight bikes... and that’s exactly what we’ve got here.
+The road cycling world is obsessed with aerodynamics these days, but many people still love the feel and handling of the lightest road bikes... and that’s exactly what we’ve got here.

 Over the vast majority of routes, an aero bike will beat a lightweight one – that has been proved countless times – but there’s something about a light bike that few of us can resist… and if you can have lightweight and aero in the same package, so much the better.